PaulStoffregen/OneWire/readme.md

 - if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWire) and describe your troubleshooting process
    - please provide the following basic info: which µC do you use, software versions, what device do you try to work with, what works, what doesn't

+### Plans for the future

+- update the interface, NOTE: these changes can be made without breaking old code, just use "deprecated" on old interface
+  - use overloaded functions read and write_bytes(), write(), write_bit() become just write()
+  - simplify bus powering as extra argument for reset and read as well, OR we set it on bus constructor
+  - predefine standard onewire commands and use send(), skip() is not needed then
+- another hardware abstraction to allow proper esp-use
+- unit tests
+- CI

 ### Development history
 Version 3.0
+- update documentation, doxygen style
-- allow to use internal pull-up if micro controller has support for it -> most support INPUT_PULLUP used on pinMode(), others will get an errormessage if feature is enables
+- allow to use internal pull-up if micro controller has support for it -> most µC support INPUT_PULLUP in combination with pinMode(), others will get an errormessage if feature is enabled but not supported / tested
 - clean up compiler-switches
 - better implementation to allow parasitic power to bus, otherwise master will act as open-drain-only! -> this was totally wrong before as the bus was powered for a short amount of time even if powering is disabled
-- some µC enable pin-pullups when writing pin=high when pin is in input-mode -> use it, does not harm other
 - extend examples with ds2438 and a bus-discovery feature
 - clean up examples, easier to understand, more similar to each other
 - put hardware dependant code into platform.h